metasyn/memex/content/entries/projects/sanfreo-euroling.md

 i purchased an old wooden box at salvation army for $2 USD. i drilled holes in it, then painted it.

+## chaos modes

+each switch was meant to have an OFF position when set to the middle setting. however, something about this circuit causes a lot of noise to end up being picked up. i have yet to identify how / where its triggering.

 <img src="resources/img/dithered_sanfreo_2.png"></img>

 ## naming

-> The “codename” system of naming modules and synthesizers was pervasive for a long while during the 20th century, but as when there is any pervasive system, there is also an equally perverse reaction to it.
+> The “codename” system of naming modules and synthesizers was pervasive for a long while during the 20th centuyy, but as when there is any pervasive system, there is also an equally perverse reaction to it.
 Using words to name synthesizers, as a reaction to the abstract codename, led to some quite “gonzo” names, as well as serious and profound re-contextualization of the role of the synthesizer.
 By naming they create a space around the new word, with specific nodes of meaning that would be implied to the reader of science fiction, but also real electronic interpolations between these nodes; a web of meaning modulations is created around the name.

 - Peter Blasser, [STORES AT THE MALL](http://www.synthmall.com/portDOCK/wesleyanTHESIS.pdf)